jeremymartinezq/Financial-Calculator/README.md

-# 10bII Financial Calculator
+# Financial Calculator

 A modern, cross-platform financial calculator.
-This calculator provides a clean, intuitive interface designed to mimic professional financial calculators.
+This calculator provides a clean, intuitive interface designed to mimic professional financial calculators used by Wall-Street banking and investment analysts.

 ## Current Status